stanonyime/pynojo/docs/source/devnotes.rst

 Threading
 ^^^^^^^^^

-Keep in mind that all the code should be **thread-safe**, so be careful when modifying global variables.
+Although current CPython implementation does not fully support multithreading, keep in mind that all the code should be **thread-safe**, so be careful when modifying global variables.

-To avoid confusion, unexpected behaviour and overuse of resource (exceeding the thread limit in the server configuration), do not use multi-thread unless absolutely necessary.
+To avoid confusion, unexpected behaviour or overuse of resource (exceeding the thread limit in the server configuration), do not use multithreading unless absolutely necessary.

 If it is really necessary to spawn a child thread, remember to call